5 Plants to add drama to your garden borders

 A fabulous semi-evergreen grass which grows to around 2.5m tall and has arching stems of oat-like flower-heads.
 It looks stunning in the winter with frost on it, so it’s a great year-round plant for texture and interest.
 It loves full sun in fertile well drained soil and can tolerate sand, loam or chalk soil.

 Commonly known as the globe artichoke and is one of my favourite architectural plants to look at.
 It has enormous silvery green leaves and grows to around 1.5m tall and 1.2m wide.
 They have huge purple thistle-like flowers from June to September.
 They also look wonderful throughout winter.
 They need full sun with fertile well drained soil (loam, chalk or sand)

 JOIN MY GARDEN LOVERS CLUB

 Sign up to my free newsletter to receive top-tips, offers and planting ideas to create your perfect outdoor space!
-Receive your FREE bulb guide for year round colour.
+Scroll down and click on the ‘Join Now’ button.